Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 It’s an exciting moment when you finish creating your prized marketing brochure.

-Before you get overly excited and rush it off to the printer, print out a full version and fold it exactly like the finalized versions.
+Before you get overly excited and rush it off to the printer, print out a full version and fold it exactly like the finalized versions, whether you’ve chosen a tri-fold or bi-fold brochure template.
 This ensures that all your text, fonts, and images are optimal and that all panels are in the correct order with the proper content.